mucosal-immunology-lab/scRNAseq-STARsolo/README.md

 First we need to create two bash scripts: 1) a slurm submission script that will submit a single job, and 2) a bash script that loops through job submissions.

 Because of the limitations on job submission for the genomics cluster, we will first need to split the SRA accession list into groups of 32.
 This will limit usage to the maximum of 4 nodes that a user can occupy at any one time.
-I.e. 6GB x 6 CPUs = 36GB RAM &rarr; 36GB x 8 = 288GB and 6 CPUS x 8 = 48 CPUs &rarr; Each genomics node has 334GB RAM and 48 CPUs.
+I.e. 6GB x 6 CPUs = 36GB RAM &rarr; 36GB x 8 = 288GB and 6 CPUs x 8 = 48 CPUs &rarr; Each genomics node has 334GB RAM and 48 CPUs.
 Therefore we can run 8 jobs per node, and 4 x 8 = 32 jobs maximum.

 This can be done manually, or via the following code.
 It will create a number of files with a suffix in alphabetical order.
 Of course if you have less than this number of jobs, you can skip this step.